jjclan378/HangmanGame/ReadMe.txt

 I separated the code into these function mainly to improve readability I added a few features such as keeping track of the score and limited error handling because I thought it added to the game

+I also added the gallows as part of the extra credit in a new function called printGallows, which simply has a switch case to find out which version of the text-based gallows to print out